Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/Paligo.md

 <a href="readme.md"><- Back</a>

+<a href="https://www.paligo.net"><img src='paligo-logo-1.png' height='60'></a>

 Paligo is a cloud-based Component Content Management System (CCMS) offering powerful single-sourced content reuse for documentation and efficient knowledge management.
-With a user-friendly SaaS UI, Paligo offers structured authoring using DocBook, an open standard XML content model.
+With a user-friendly SaaS UI, Paligo provides structured authoring using DocBook, an open standard XML content model.

-<a href="https://www.paligo.net"><img src='paligo-logo-1.png' height='60'></a>

 <table>
   <tr>